brendankane04/Laundry-Pulse/README.md

 # Laundry-Pulse
 Laundry Pulse is a simple & convenient button which when pressed will tell your roommates to move their things in a *pulse*!

 Practically, this repository is composed of the code &amp; Schematics for a button which, when pressed, notifies all users that someone needs to remove their laundry from the machine.
+It can also be modified to send other messages with a convenient button press.

 ## Firmware